 Mrs. Wellman is the Honorary Consul of the Republic of France for the Piedmont and Western regions of North Carolina, appointed in 2011.
 She most recently served as the first president and chief executive officer of E4E Relief™, a position from which she retired at the end of 2016.
 Her prior career experience includes leadership roles in marketing, investments, management, and business development at Citibank, Bank of America and Foundation For The Carolinas.

-Ms. Wellman is President-elect of the Duke Alumni Association, joining the DAA Board of Directors in 2015, and has served on the President’s Advisory Committee on Investment Responsibility as well as the Trinity Board of Visitors.
-A committed volunteer to Duke since graduation, she has been active in many disciplines, including Women’s Forum, Duke Forward, and reunion planning, and as a conference panelist.
+A committed volunteer to Duke since graduation, Mrs. Wellman has served on the President’s Advisory Committee on Investment Responsibility as well as the Trinity Board of Visitors.
+She has been active in diverse areas, including Women’s Forum, Duke Forward, the Alumni Admissions Advisory Committee, and reunion planning, and as a conference panelist.

-An active community leader in international, cultural and educational organizations, she currently serves on the boards of the World Affairs Council (Charlotte) and Opera Carolina, and is a member of the International Women’s Forum and French-American Chamber of Commerce.
-She is one of the founding members of the Private Directors Association’s Charlotte Chapter, and recently completed a three-year term as chair of the Investment Committee for the board of Providence Day School.
+An engaged Charlotte-area community leader in international, cultural and educational organizations, she currently serves on the boards of the World Affairs Council (Charlotte) and Opera Carolina.
+She is a member of the International Women’s Forum, Women Executives and the French-American Chamber of Commerce of the Carolinas.

-Ms. Wellman received her A.B. (double major) in Russian and French from Duke and an M.B.A. from Fordham University’s Gabelli School of Business.
-She and her husband, Ward, a retired attorney, live in Charlotte.
+Mrs. Wellman received her A.B. (double major) in Russian and French from Duke and an M.B.A. from the Gabelli School of Business at Fordham University.
+She and her husband, Ward, a retired attorney and adjunct professor at Wake Forest University, live in Charlotte.
 They have two adult children, a son Alex, and a daughter, Edie (Duke A.B.’11).